The-Marcy-Lab-School/se-unit-7/lesson-0-intro_to_node/practice/exercises.md

 Within the `lab.js` file, define a function called `getFavoriteNumber`, which must return your favorite integer.

-Add a new key `favoriteNumber` to the `module.exports` object and use the invocation of your function as the value like so: `module.exports.favoriteNumber = getFavoriteNumber()`.
+Add a new key `favoriteNumber` to the `module.exports` object and use the invocation of your function as the value like so: `module.exports.getFavoriteNumber = getFavoriteNumber`.

 Again, run the file `marcy.js` from your command line by executing the command `node marcy.js`.